Annapurna Circuit Trek, 11 Days | Best Guided Trek

 - Trek ending point: Muktinath (3760 m/12336 ft)

-- Highest Elevation on the trek: Thorong La Pass (5,416 meters/17769 feet)
+- Highest elevation on the trek: Thorong La Pass (5,416 meters/17769 feet) on 8th day

-- Accommodation during trek: Local Teahouses
+- Accommodation during the trek: Hotel/Guest House/Local Teahouses

 Trek Highlights